 Eating a yogurt and pistachio ice cream with Roberto in Florence, August 2015

 I can’t pick one!!!
 Roasted artichokes, shrimp risotto, stuffed aubergine, pistachio ice cream, asparagus, cold watermelon, salty black olives, every berry ever.. so many.
 Drink wise – a boring choice, I know – freezing cold still water.
-I stopped drinking alcohol last year.
+I went through quite a long phase where I didn’t drink at all – I now have the occasional glass of wine and am partial to a good G&T.

 Your favorite names